ezietsman/ezietsman.github.com/_posts/photogrammetry/2014-07-29-playing-with-photogrammetry-1.md

 In those days I only knew, barely, three programming languages.
 Turbo Pascal, Java (1.2?) and Visual Basic 6.0.
 Today, many 10k lines of code later and I don't know those three anymore.
-In that time I went through a few more (C, C++, Fortan 77/90/95), javascript, coffeescript and (thank the stars!), Python.
+In that time I went through a few more: C, C++, Fortan 77/90/95, javascript, coffeescript and (thank the stars!), Python.
 I've been using Python for EVERYTHING for years now so any weekend coding projects will be done in that.